-Trax G+ devices are available in three different versions, 2g, 3g, and 4g LTE-M1.
+Trax G+ devices are available in three different versions, 2g, 3g, and 4g LTE-M.

 Each of the devices performs in the same way, so why is there a difference?

-Traditional mobile networks, 2g (GSM) and 3g are still in use around the world, but many countries are starting to phase out their 2g or 3g networks and are replacing them with 4g-LTE-M1and Nb-IoT networks.
+Traditional mobile networks, 2g (GSM) and 3g are still in use around the world, but many countries are starting to phase out their 2g or 3g networks and are replacing them with 4g LTE-M and Nb-IoT networks.

 The modems in the Trax G+ devices are all slightly different, this allows them to communicate with the different mobile networks.

 The 2g Trax G+ can only connect to the 2g network.

 The 3g Trax G+ connects to the 3g network, but the modem in this device can also communicate with the 2g network.